 The year is 2017, for most, Windows is a faded memory.
 Google Docs has reduced Office marketshare to a small niche.
 Cortana gets better and better, but no one wants to use voice search.
-Of course, Microsoft renames Bing to Cortana Search.
-Cortana is integrated into everything—Outlook, Powerpoint, Word; users hate her as much as they hate Clippy.
-I hope she won’t be annoying.
+Bing is also Cortana-powered now, whatever that means.
+Actually, Cortana is integrated into everything—Outlook, Powerpoint, Word; users hate her as much as they hate Clippy.
+Microsoft hopes she isn’t too annoying.

-The Clippers have many terrible seasons and Ballmer sells the team to Phil Schiller who somehow brings the team to the top of the scoreboards (can’t innovate anymore my ass).
-Nadella makes all core products free and now, the only source of revenue are Xbox sales.
-Samsung has outbid Microsoft to sponsor the NFL and hires Elop as VP of Product.
+Nadella makes all core products free and now, the only source of revenue are sales of limited-edition Xboxes.
+Samsung has outbid Microsoft to sponsor the NFL and hires Stephen Elop as VP of Product.
 Google buys Microsoft Research and its associated patents.
-Meanwhile Nadella wheels out Microsoft’s final war chest and spends all of that fortune acquiring 50 more startups who don’t make any money, increasing Microsoft’s portfolio of calendar apps to 34 and email apps to 16.
+Meanwhile Nadella wheels out Microsoft’s final war chest and spends all of that fortune acquiring 50 more startups that don’t make any money, increasing Microsoft’s portfolio of calendar apps to 34 and email apps to 16.

 Looking to save the company and satisfy the increasingly frustrated shareholders, Microsoft’s Board of Directors makes a decision to fire Nadella to hire someone from the outside, gaining so-called outside perspective.
 The choice was clear because there only existed one who possessed all the qualifications—overqualified even.
 Their decision to appoint Leo Apotheker as CEO, President, Chairman of the Board, COO, CFO, CTO, as well as Chief Innovation Officer and Vice President of Everything led to unanimous applause, even among the usual naysayers like John Gruber (who of course, had predicted it) and Marco Arment.